Hurricane Ian: Florida fears catastrophic flooding as storm nears

 As flights landed, mobile phone alerts blared notifying residents of mandatory evacuation orders across the region.

 In the airport, one man said he had not faced the prospect of a storm like this in his 43 years of living in the area.
-"It's the calm before the storm." he said.
+"It's the calm before the storm," he said.

 The hope for Tampa residents is that the storm moves slightly south, making landfall in the less-populous Fort Myers region.